asherLZR/safehearts/Report.md

 Additionally, we encountered problems dealing with multiple view types (for example, textual with the status card and a graph for the blood pressure).
 Our solution was to use inheritance, whereby the common view was extracted (into the `BaseCardViewHolder` class), then we created separate classes for each category of views (numeric, textual or a graph).
 This approach makes it easy to add new monitors with minimal change to the code as we anticipate most monitors will be one of these formats.

 ## Alternative design patterns
 We considered using a reactive-style framework such as React or Flutter, where the user interface is a function of the data and data binding affordances are provided.
 This approach could lead to more efficient code in the view layer, as these frameworks optimize updating small portions of the UI in reaction to new data.
+Instead of these frameworks, we implemented a simpler Observer pattern (see above).

+Java 8 also introduced the functional programming paradigm, which promotes useful concepts such as immutability, higher-order functions, non-imperative "loops" (map, filter, reduce).
+These have the benefit of reducing side-effects and having more concise representations.

-However, we decided against using these frameworks as the assignment is focused on OOP concepts.
-Instead, we implemented a simpler Observer pattern (see above).
+We decided against using the above as the assignment is focused on OOP concepts.

 \newpage